 The Americans with Disabilities Act, as amended (ADA) and Section 504 of the Rehabilitation Act (Section 504) prohibit discrimination against individuals with disabilities.
 These laws require Carolinas College of Health Sciences (Carolinas College) to provide reasonable accommodations for otherwise qualified students with disabilities.
-The Dean of Student Affairs and Enrollment Management, serving in the role of the ADA/Section 504 coordinator, will consider all requests for special accommodations and will evaluate those requests to assist students with disabilities to achieve success.
+The student success coordinator(s), serving in the role of the ADA/Section 504 coordinator, will consider all requests for special accommodations and will evaluate those requests in order to assist students with disabilities achieve success.
 Requests cannot be approved if one or more of the following conditions exist:

-- 1. An individual with a disability is not an otherwise qualified individual. - 2.
+- 1. Individual with a disability is not an otherwise qualified individual. - 2.
 An accommodation would not enable the individual to perform the essential functions outlined. - 3.
 An accommodation would cause undue hardship to Carolinas College. - 4.
 Even with the accommodation, the individual would pose a direct threat to the health or safety of himself/herself or others. - 5.
 An accommodation would require a fundamental alteration of the program.